Small Acts of Care (2019)

 Art Licks Weekend (October 2019).

-This publication was displayed at DKUK (Peckham), The Old Police Station (Deptford), 4Cose (Cambridge Heath), and 1C Enterprise.
+This text is written in response to South London Botanical Institute and was displayed at DKUK (Peckham), The Old Police Station (Deptford), 4Cose (Cambridge Heath), and 1C Enterprise.

 Images curtesy of Sophie Huckfield